Best stocks and shares ISA UK for 2026

 Scottish FriendlyInvestEngine logo90%Scottish Friendly is a unique place to invest that only offers ISAs and funds.Read reviewCapital at risk

-IGig logo90%IG is an absolute powerhouse when it comes to investment options, you’d be hard pressed not to find what you want in its huge library of shares.
-However, it’s not the cheapest platform.Read reviewCapital at risk
+IGig logo90%IG is an absolute powerhouse when it comes to investment options, you’d be hard pressed not to find what you want in its huge library of shares, and it’s also one of the cheapest platforms around too.Read reviewCapital at risk

 Wealthifywealthify logo90%Wealthify is a robo-advisor that completely refreshed its app to improve accessibility.
 It’s a simple and cheap way to invest in a managed portfolio that suits your risk profile.Read reviewCapital at risk